7 Military Life Truths That Drive Military Spouses Nuts

 If your spouse is lower ranking, it can feel quite overwhelming, especially if you have a few kids too.
 If you are a spouse looking to work forward in your career, knowing that money will help, and you can’t find a job, you are going to be pretty upset with the situation.

-Remember, that as your spouse moves up in rank, their paychecks will get better.
-Don’t be afraid to go after your own career dreams and make sure to have a clear budget.
-Being on the same page as your spouse when it comes to your money will also go a long way.
+Remember that as your spouse moves up in rank, their paychecks will get better.
+Don’t be afraid to pursue your own career dreams, and make sure to have a clear budget.
+Being on the same page as your spouse regarding your money will also go a long way.

 6. TRICARE can be a pain

 TRICARE gives us some fantastic benefits, but sometimes TRICARE can also be a big pain.
-Between waiting for appointments, waiting on referrals, and being told they don’t pay for something we think they should, dealing with them can all be a big headache.
+Dealing with them can all be a big headache between waiting for appointments, waiting on referrals, and being told they don’t pay for something we think they should.

-The best thing to do is learn all you can about TRICARE and any changes that will happen in the future.
+The best thing to do is learn all you can about TRICARE and any future changes.
 Learn who to call and how to ask for what you need.
-Learn about the benefits and work hard to make sure your family is getting them.
+Learn about the benefits and work hard to ensure your family gets them.

 7. We can’t always find our people

-One big piece of military spouse advice is to find some good friends to get through a deployment, or through military life in general.
+One big piece of military spouse advice is to find some good friends to get through a deployment or military life in general.
 But it isn’t always so easy to find our people.
-Sometimes we have to go months or even years without a best friend nearby.
+Sometimes, we have to go months or even years without a best friend nearby.

-As much as you put yourself out there, sometimes you can’t find anyone to click with.
+As much as you put yourself out there, sometimes you can’t find anyone you click with.
 The only real solution to this is time.
 Remember, in the military community, someone is always leaving, and someone is always moving in.
-And every day is a new chance to find your people.
+Every day is a new chance to find your people.

 In the end, some of these truths can be changed.
-If you don’t like your military housing, you can move, or even work for change.
+If you don’t like your military housing, you can move or even work for change.
 The pay isn’t enough, but that doesn’t mean you can’t find your own well-paying career.
-Not everyone is trustworthy but we can be that friend others can depend on.
+Not everyone is trustworthy, but we can be that friend others can depend on.

 What truth about military life drives you nuts???